Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

 - Maintain alignment across pages and screens.
 Consistent alignment builds familiarity.
 Users should find navigation, headings, and content in predictable positions throughout the product.

 - Use grids to enforce alignment systematically.
-A well-defined grid prevents alignment drift as new content and features are added.
+A well-defined grid prevents alignment drift as new content and features are added over time.

 - Consider alignment across breakpoints.
 An element that’s left-aligned on desktop might need to be center-aligned on mobile to look correct in a single-column layout.
 Plan alignment strategies for every screen size.